AmolShivle/Machine-Learning/README.md

 ---
 - Dream Housing Finance company deals in all kinds of home loans.
 They have a presence across all urban, semi-urban and rural areas.
 The customer first applies for a home loan and after that, the company validates the customer eligibility for the loan.
 - The company wants to automate the loan eligibility process (real-time) based on customer detail provided while filling out online application forms.
 These details are Gender, Marital Status, Education, number of Dependents, Income, Loan Amount, Credit History, and others.

+<a name = Section3></a>
+# **Ford Driver Stay Alert**
+---
+- Driving while distracted, fatigued or drowsy may lead to accidents.
+Activities that divert the driver's attention from the road ahead, such as engaging in a conversation with other passengers in the car, making or receiving phone calls, sending or receiving text messages, eating while driving or events outside the car may cause driver distraction.
+Fatigue and drowsiness can result from driving long hours or from lack of sleep.

+- The objective of this challenge is to design a detector/classifier that will detect whether the driver is alert or not alert, employing any combination of vehicular, environmental and driver physiological data that are acquired while driving.